Keith-S-Thompson/the-flat-trantor-society/002-strncpy.md

 data structure, a fixed-size character array of **N** characters that can contain up to **N** characters of actual data, with the rest of the array (if any) padded with 0 or more null characters.
-Early Unix systems used such a structure to hold file names, for example (though it's not clear that `strncpy()` was invented for that specific purpose).
+Early Unix systems used such a structure to hold file names in directories, for example (though it's not clear that `strncpy()` was invented for that specific purpose).

 The problem is that the name `strncpy()` strongly implies that it's a "safer" version of `strcpy()`.
 It isn't.